 The term digital health is rooted in eHealth, which is defined as the use of information and communications technology in support of health and health-related fields (WHO)

 This WHO definition of digital health is not universal yet it’s good that it’s broad and introduces a common narrative and understanding.
 Digital health indeed needs to be seen as a broad concept whereby the purposes of healthcare are served through technologies that are combined for universal healthcare access, applications across various multi-disciplinary fields and ecosystems in healthcare and the health journey of people, as patients needing (access to) care and as citizens enabled to live healthier and prevent sickness (and thus the need for care).

 While the digital technologies are a key component in digital health as enablers, they are not the goals.
-Myriad technologies, with data and the insights/actions they make possible (see big data, AI but also the Internet of Things etc.) are leveraged to improve both health and the efficiency of healthcare delivery, healthcare systems, healthcare facilities, work and life of healthcare professionals, healthcare innovation etc.
+Myriad technologies, with data and the insights/actions they make possible (see big data, AI but also the Internet of Things etc.) are leveraged to improve both health and the efficiency of healthcare delivery, healthcare systems, healthcare facilities such as hospitals, work and life of healthcare professionals, healthcare innovation etc.

 Health challenges and care system enhancements are increasingly addressed with a mix of digital health technologies across all levels of the complex ecosystem of ecosystems which healthcare in the broader sense is with its many stakeholders, from decision-makers in ministries of health and public health practitioners to the patients and all people involved in the actual delivery of healthcare.

 Digital health and digital healthcare are the terms we use since many years to describe this broad set of technologies and most of all the purposes for which they are used.

 They mainly revolve around the realization of a better healthcare through digital transformation that responds to changing needs and challenges on one hand and leverage new opportunities on the other by leveraging technologies.